tonycletus/hairmama/ENGAGEMENT_FEATURES.md

 ---

-This comprehensive engagement system transforms the Hair Shine Spy application into a full-featured hair health platform with personalized experiences, scientific backing, and community support.
+This comprehensive engagement system transforms the Hairmama application into a full-featured hair health platform with personalized experiences, scientific backing, and community support.